Buying real estate in Tanzania?

 What's a realistic budget to get a comfortable property in Tanzania as of 2026?

-As of early 2026, the realistic minimum budget to get a comfortable property in Tanzania starts around $200,000 (TZS 500 million or roughly EUR 185,000) if you want a safe area with reliable utilities and decent finishes in Dar es Salaam or Arusha.
+As of early 2026, the realistic minimum budget to get a comfortable residential property in Tanzania is around $150,000 to $200,000 (TZS 385 million to TZS 514 million, or roughly €127,000 to €170,000), which is where you start finding properties that feel livable without major renovation in decent parts of Dar es Salaam or Arusha.

 What can I get with a $200k budget in Tanzania as of 2026?